 There’s clearly lots going on inside that I’m not physically aware of.
 But what about the things I am aware of?

 Well, it sometimes takes some careful manoeuvring to get out of bed in the morning without too much pain.
-This is mainly due to the pain in my ribs – where we’re pretty sure there is also cancer – that sometimes develops overnight and to the discomfort in my hip, which – regardless of what’s causing it – is sometimes there a lot of the time but is annoying rather than painful.
+This is mainly due to the pain in my ribs – where there may also be cancer – that sometimes develops overnight and to the discomfort in my hip, which gets worse overnight, regardless of what’s causing it.
 My back is not generally painful but can start aching if I walk a good distance.

 My hip hurts every time I get up from a seated position and take my first few steps.
 The pain generally wears off as I start moving about but a few people have commented that I sometimes walk with a slight limp.

 The level of pain I have in the morning gives me a sense of how things will go over the course of the day.
+Overall I’m glad to say the pain seems to be diminishing.
 I either take no painkillers (that’s the most common outcome at the moment), over-the-counter strength painkillers or prescription painkillers.
 The problem with the strongest ones is that you’re not meant to drink alcohol; the pain has to pretty bad before I take those!

 The pain is at its worst by far in the days following the monthly Faslodex/fulvestrant injections and the Zometa/zoledronic acid infusion.
 Getting the injection in your buttocks verges on the painful side of uncomfortable and your glutes hurt like hell for a couple of days afterwards.
 The Zometa and the fulvestrant can – and do – cause bone pain for a couple of days afterwards too.
 Painkillers are most definitely needed then.